To date, no diet is known to cure, prevent, or relieve

 of diet may make you less vulnerable to conditions—especially heart

-disease-that are linked with the steroid treatment of lupus.
+disease—that are linked with lupus and the steroid treatment of lupus.

-If you have serious kidney disease, follow your doctor's or registered dietitian's advice regarding protein and salt
+If you have kidney disease, follow your doctor's or registered dietitian's advice about protein and salt

 Get your vitamins and minerals.
 A balanced diet should give